Ry-hub-IT/SEASON7-PROJECT/README.md

-This is my final project of how
+This is my final project of a creation of a fashion and design website.